Unbalanced CRLH Leaky-wave Antenna With Broadside Radiation Based On Spin Photonic Topological Insulator Featured

-The realized gain in the open stopband at 15.8 GHz is less than -3 dB compared to the values at the ends of the scanning limit.
-To the best of our knowledge, this unusual phenomenon does not occur in other leaky wave antennas.
-The 36-degree scan at both the top and bottom of the antenna exceeds the findings reported in \cite{abtahi2} and is equal to those in \cite{ref12}, even while crossing the broadside.
+At 15.8 GHz, the realized gain in the open stopband is less than -3 dB compared to the values observed at the ends of the scanning range.
+To the best of our knowledge, this unusual phenomenon does not occur in other unbalanced CRLH leaky-wave antennas.
+The 36-degree scan at both the top and bottom of the antenna surpasses the findings reported in \cite{abtahi2}, matching those in \cite{SinghAntenna}, even as it crosses the broadside.